- What kind of laptop should I buy?

 - What do you think about Microsoft Surface?

 - Which software is available for free or discounted price?

 - Will the software he/she needs run on his/her computer?

 We don’t require it, but many students opt to buy their own laptop.
 Listed below is a table of laptop components and our recommendations for those components in three categories: Good, Better, and Best.
 We realize you will see laptops with a myriad of components in them.
-This table is to help you compare different models and pick the best fit for your budget.
+This table is to help you compare different components and pick the best fit for your budget.

 Please keep in mind these recommendations are just that, recommendations.
 If you purchase a laptop with other specifications, it will still work!
 If you find your laptop can’t handle a particular Engineering application, we have remote options available to shift that burden from you to us.

 If you have any questions about specific items listed here, please don’t hesitate to Contact Us!
 We’d be happy to answer any of your questions.

 |Storage||128 GB||256 GB||512+ GB

 |Video Card||Integrated||1-2 GB nVidia GeForce or AMD Radeon||2+ GB nVidia GeForce/Quadro or AMD Radeon/FirePro|

 |Typical Use Case||Web browsing, Microsoft Office-type applications, connecting to a remote computer||Running engineering applications for software programming, scripting, and development IDEs||Running engineering applications for 2D and 3D modeling